safepay/rainmachine-willyweather/README.md

 You will see a number next to the ID field.
 E.g. ```ww.location = {"id":13960,"name":"Melbourne"``` gives a Station ID of ```13960```.

 Enter this number in to RainMachine.

-## Note for Windows Users
-If you upload from Windows you will get an error.
-Renaming the file to willyweather.txt will result in a successful upload.
-But... if you then reboot RainMachine you will lose the parser.

-You can only get this to work from a Linux or similar OS (I believe Macs work but I have not tested this).
-This is a known bug in the RainMachine UI.